NishantGits/fluid-ai/README.md

 - Stores on Supabase (easy to migrate)
 - Beautiful, responsive design with dark and light mode

+### Updates
+Check the Updates for the Fluid AI Instance (npm) in UPDATES.md.
+More updates are on the way!

 ## 🚀 Quick Start (Local Development)

 ### Prerequisites